pythonindia/inpycon-blog/content/blog/PyCon India 2016 Workshop Details.md

 Many of you have been asking for details of workshops this year.

-The CFP team has been tirelessly working on choosing best possible workshops out there, focusing more on quality than on quantity, ensuring more advance tracks.
+The CFP team has been working tirelessly to select best possible workshops out there, focusing more on quality than on quantity, ensuring more advanced tracks.

-We will be having just 2 workshops in each track this year.
+This year, each track will have 2 workshops.
 With a total of 6 workshops on the workshop day of 23rd September 2016.
 Each workshop will be a hands-on session of 3 hours.